-Healthcare is at a crossroads, under pressure to add value by improving patient experience and health outcomes and reducing costs to the system.
+Health care is at a crossroads and under pressure to add value by improving patient experience and health outcomes and reducing costs to the system.
 Efforts to improve the care model in primary care, such as the patient-centered medical home, have enjoyed some success.
-Yet primary care accounts for only a small portion of total healthcare spending, and there is a need for policies and frameworks to support high quality, cost-efficient care in specialty practices of the “medical neighborhood”.
+However, primary care accounts for only a small portion of total health-care spending, and there is a need for policies and frameworks to support high-quality, cost-efficient care in specialty practices of the medical neighborhood.
 The Patient-Centered Specialty Practice (PCSP) model offers ambulatory-based specialty practices one such framework, supported by a formal recognition program through the National Committee for Quality Assurance.
-The key elements of the PCSP include processes to support timely access to referral requests, improved communication and coordination with patients and referring clinicians, reduced unnecessary and duplicative testing, and an emphasis on continuous measurement of quality, safety and performance improvement for a population of patients.
+The key elements of the PCSP model include processes to support timely access to referral requests, improved communication and coordination with patients and referring clinicians, reduced unnecessary and duplicative testing, and an emphasis on continuous measurement of quality, safety, and performance improvement for a population of patients.
 Evidence to support the model remains limited, and estimates of net costs and value to practices are not fully understood.
-The PCSP model holds promise for promoting value-based healthcare in specialty practices.
-The continued development of appropriate incentives are required to ensure widespread adoption.
+The PCSP model holds promise for promoting value-based health care in specialty practices.
+The continued development of appropriate incentives is required to ensure widespread adoption.